antangelo/nxdk-rs/README.md

 ./nxdk/bin/activate
 ```

-This is all that is needed to use nxdk-rs.
 At this point, you can build one of the nxdk-rs samples:

 ```sh
 cd nxdk-rs/examples/helloworld